Zygo/bees/docs/btrfs-kernel.md

   running both the `LOGICAL_INO` ioctl and btrfs balance at the same time, which avoids kernel crashes on old kernel versions.

+  The numbers for "tree mod log issue #" in the above table are arbitrary.
+  There are a lot of them, and they all behave fairly similarly.

-  This workaround is not necessary for kernels 5.4.19, 5.5.3, 5.6 and later.
+  This workaround is less necessary for kernels 5.4.19 and later.

 * **Slow backrefs** (aka toxic extents):  Under certain conditions, if the number of references to a single shared extent grows too